Fixing the Remote Access Connection Manager Service not working, Error 0xc0000005 in Windows 10

 - Next, navigate to Computer Configuration > Administrative Templates > Windows Components > Data Collection and Preview Builds > Allow Telemetry.

-- After that, open the policy and select one of the security level like Basic, Enhanced and Full.
+- After that, open the policy and select one of the security levels like Basic, Enhanced, and Full.

 - Then click on the Apply and OK buttons to save the changes made and close the Group Policy Editor.